apache/activemq-artemis/docs/user-manual/en/ha.md

 the session - it is already rolled back.
 The user can then just retry the transactional operations again on the same session.

-ActiveMQ ships with a fully functioning example demonstrating how to do this, please see ?
+Apache ActiveMQ ships with a fully functioning example demonstrating how to do this, please see ?

 If failover occurs when a commit call is being executed, the server, as